datagrovecr/website/README.md

 # website
-datagrove cr website

-The website for Datagrove Costa Rica was created using VitePress.
+The website for [Datagrove Costa Rica](https://datagrovecr.com/) was created using VitePress.

 To install locally:
 ```